smithy-lang/smithy-rs/design/src/client/orchestrator.md

 In addition to the above steps, the orchestrator must also handle:

 - **Endpoint resolution:** figuring out which URL to send a request to.
-- **Authentication, identity resolution, and request signing:** Figuring out is sending the request, their credentials, and how should we insert the credentials into a request.
+- **Authentication, identity resolution, and request signing:** Figuring out who is sending the request, their credentials, and how we should insert the credentials into a request.
 - **Interceptors**: Running lifecycle hooks at each point in the request/response lifecycle.
 - **Runtime Plugins:** Resolving configuration from config builders.
-- **Retries:** Categorizing response from services and deciding whether to retry and how long to wait before doing so.
+- **Retries:** Categorizing responses from services and deciding whether to retry and how long to wait before doing so.
 - **Trace Probes:** A [sink] for events that occur during the request/response lifecycle.

 ## How is an orchestrator configured?